DevExpress/devextreme-react/README.md

 ## <a name="rendering-customization"></a>Rendering Customization
 DevExtreme widgets support customization via templates.
-To achieve the same with React components you can use a render function:
+To achieve the same with DevExtreme React Components you can use a render function:
 ```jsx
 import React from 'react';
 import ReactDOM from 'react-dom';